CSP02/Toggler/README.md

 # ClassChanger
-A package to toggle classes in vanilla js (not j-query)
+A package(atleast the code) to toggle classes in vanilla js.

+> I mostly use toggle classes while making a switch theme method, button interaction etc.

 # How to use:
 - You can clone the project or just download the ToggleClass.js.
 (Will release a npm package later)